 In August, Google updated the way it shows local listings on its search engine results pages.
 Now, those local 3-packs are showing up for local searches 93 percent of the time.

 That’s according to a study by seoClarity, which compared results for more than 50,000 keyword phrases before and after the change.
 Previously, the local pack showed up on top only 25 percent of the time, according to the findings.

-The change is likely related to the Panda 4.2 algorithm refresh, but Google has kept its cards close to its vest in that regard.
+The change is likely related to the Panda 4.2 algorithmsFormulas or computational procedures used to solve complex computer problems. refresh, but Google has kept its cards close to its vest in that regard.
 Either way, the new local packs means it’s more important than ever to have great sites at the local and niche level.